AGES 12-18

 Our vision for the adolescents in our care is that they will leave the Young People’s Community as intelligent, thoughtful and compassionate young adults, who love their world, and who feel within themselves both the desire to contribute to it and the power and capability to transform it.

-We have seen that in the right environment, adolescents are capable of far more than usually thought possible, or that the conventional structures of school allow.
+We have seen that in the right environments, teenagers are capable of far more than usually thought possible, or that the rigid structures of conventional schools allow.

-We have found that adolescents are meaning driven: deeply reflective about humanity and their place in it, in a way that standardised, test-driven schooling cannot nurture.
+We have found that teenagers are meaning driven: deeply reflective about humanity and their place in it, in a way that standardised, test-driven, conveyor-belt schooling cannot nurture.

-We have found that adolescents are purpose driven: with intellectual, creative and entreprenuerial passions that go far beyond the norms & walls of conventional schools.
+We have found that teenagers are purpose driven: with intellectual, creative and entreprenuerial passions that go far beyond the norms & walls of conventional schools.

-We have found that adolescents are mature and responsible about things that matter: able to take ownership for themselves, their education, and their school community in a way the control structures of conventional schooling deny.
+We have found that teenagers are remarkably mature and responsible about things that matter: able to take ownership for themselves, their education, and their school community in a way the heirarchical structures of conventional schools deny.

-And we have found that each young person is totally unique: advancing in one or more areas of knowledge in ways that industrialised, timetabled, one-size-fits-all curricula simply cannot cater for.
+And we have found that each teenager is totally unique: advancing in one or more areas of knowledge in ways that industrialised, timetabled, one-size-fits-all curricula simply cannot cater for.

-Our commitment is to nurture the kind of environment described by Maria Montessori as being ideal for the extraordinarily tumultuous, creative, deeply felt and revolutionary period of life that adolescence represents.
+Our commitment is to nurture the kind of environments described by Maria Montessori as being ideal for the extraordinarily tumultuous, creative, deeply felt and revolutionary period of life that the teenage years represent.

-Adolescents in the Young People's Community live, study, and work together in a context that prepares them to be agents of transformative change in a 21st century world.
+Teenagers in the Young People's Community live, study, and work together, as they prepare to be agents of change in a 21st century world.

 Latest from the YPC blog